fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/horace.rst

     end

 .. note::
-  If the SpinW benchmark problem is run in parallel make sure to turn off hpc after :code:`simulate()` in the simulate_function matlab script.
+  If the Horace benchmark problem is run in parallel make sure to turn off hpc after :code:`simulate()` in the simulate_function matlab script.

   .. code-block:: matlab